BTTHuyen/YOLOv4/data/README.md

   1 0.420312 0.395833 0.140625 0.166667
   ```

-6. Create file `train.txt, test.txt` in directory `build\darknet\x64\data\`, with filenames of your images, each filename in new line, with path relative to `darknet.exe`, for example containing:
+6. Create file `train.txt, test.txt` in directory `darknet\data\`, with filenames of your images, each filename in new line.
+You can you [Make_train_Test.py](https://github.com/BTTHuyen/YOLOv4/blob/master/Make_Train_Test.py) to create 2 files. for example containing:

   ```
   data/obj/img1.jpg